St George Utah

 St. George was the location of the 1998 United States Academic Decathlon national finals.

 The city began booming in the mid-1980s, first as a retirement hotspot and also as a tourist gateway to Southern Utah's color country, and then as a transportation center.

 The neighborhoods and cities common to St George are contained in the Greater St George Area.
-The whole city and area is laced with St George Utah golf courses with some of them being world class.
-The area is known for its scenery, golf, low crime rate, pioneer history, tourism and its hospitality.
+The whole city and area are laced with St George Utah golf courses with some of them being world-class.
+The area is known for its scenery, golf, low crime rate, pioneer history, tourism, and hospitality.
 There are three suburb type cities, that have grown into the fabric of Greater St George.
-These are Santa Clara, Ivins and Washington.
+These are Santa Clara, Ivins, and Washington.
 Common neighborhood areas of St George are the larger subdivisions including Bloomington, Bloomington Hills, Desert Hills, Dixie Downs, Green Springs, Green Valley, Little Valley, Middleton, Red Cliffs, Snow Canyon, Sun River, Sunbrook, and Washington Fields.

 St George Downtown